vishwa-s-a/VITMAS_Task0_21BCI0026/README.md

 1. git config --global user.name:- to configure the name.
 2. git config --global user.email:- to configure the email.
 3. clear:- clears the screen of the terminal
-4. touch:- it is used to create new file by giving name of the file
+4. touch (file name):- it is used to create new file by giving name of the file
-5. git add:- it used to add the specified file in stagging area
+5. git add (file name):- it used to add the specified file in stagging area
 6. code . :- it opens vs code from terminal directly
 7. git init :– initialize the git repository in the current directory of the local pc
 8. git add -A :- to add all files in the present working directory to the staging area